When To Use An Erosion Control Silt Sock

 Erosion control measures, such as silt socks, are necessary to protect soil and prevent erosion and sediment pollution.
 These measures are particularly important in areas prone to heavy rainfall or in construction projects located near bodies of water, as they help to reduce the risk of erosion and sediment runoff.

 Overall, erosion control silt socks are a simple and effective way to protect soil and prevent erosion and sediment pollution in construction and landscaping projects.
+Silt socks are generally effective in most construction and landscaping scenarios for stopping silt and sediment runoff.
 By implementing these measures, we can help to preserve our natural resources and protect the environment.

 When to use erosion control silt socks